kadirccelik/EconVerse/README.md

 3. Lucas Jr, R. E. (1988).
 On the mechanics of economic development.
 Journal of monetary economics, 22(1), 3-42. [https://doi.org/10.1016/0304-3932(88)90168-7](https://doi.org/10.1016/0304-3932(88)90168-7)
 4. Aghion, P., Akcigit, U., & Howitt, P. (2015).
 The Schumpeterian growth paradigm.
 Annual review of economics, 7(1), 557-575. [https://doi.org/10.1146/annurev-economics-080614-115412](https://doi.org/10.1146/annurev-economics-080614-115412)

-## Week 7: The World is the Market
+## Session 7: The World is the Market

 1. Singer, H. W. (1950).
 The Distribution of Gains between Investing and Borrowing Countries.
 The American Economic Review, 40(2), 473–485.
   Also available on [JSTOR](http://www.jstor.org/stable/1818065).